 Amazon QLDB delivers seamless, automatic scaling to meet the demands of your application without the need to provision capacity or configure read and write limits.
 Also, since QLDB is a database, it provides better performance and scale than blockchain frameworks.
 QLDB can easily scale up and execute 2-3x as many transactions as common blockchain frameworks.
 Blockchain frameworks are de-centralized and require peer nodes to validate a transaction before it can be stored in the ledger, impacting their performance.
 On the other hand, executing a transaction in QLDB is as simple as any AWS database.

 Getting started with Amazon QLDB is easy as there are no servers to manage or capacity to provision.
-You can create a new ledger in minutes using the AWS Management Console and start developing your application quickly.
+You can create a new ledger in minutes using the AWS Management Console, AWS Command Line Interface (CLI), an AWS CloudFormation template, or by making calls to the QLDB API.

 Amazon QLDB provides Amazon CloudWatch metrics for your ledgers.
-You can view key operational metrics such as read-events, write-events, and storage volume.
+With QLDB, you can view key operational metrics for your read and write IOs.

 Easy to Use